Josh4324/Toronet/README.md

 ## Project Description

-ECO4Reward is a decentralized solution, generously rewarding users for actively contributing to a positive environmental impact.
+ECO4Reward is a decentralized solution, that rewards users for taking actions that has a positive impact on the environment.
 This innovative application tackles two critical challenges: environmental degradation and rising unemployment.
 In the face of Nigeria's economic struggles, a significant portion of the population is grappling with deep poverty, exacerbated by an oversaturated job market unable to accommodate the influx of university graduates.
 Simultaneously, environmental neglect is worsening, with a pervasive lack of awareness about the repercussions of individual actions on the environment.
 </br></br>
 ECO4Reward aspires to bridge these gaps by incentivizing eco-friendly actions.
 By doing so, it not only addresses the immediate concerns of environmental deterioration but also provides a means of livelihood for individuals in need.
 The synergy between environmental well-being and economic empowerment is at the heart of ECO4Reward, striving for a harmonious balance between prosperity and planet Earth.
 </br></br>